 A laser is a light beam that can be focused on a very small area and can treat very specific types of cells.
 The laser heats the cells in the area being treated until they "burst."
 There are several types of lasers.
 Each laser has specific uses.

 - Small blood vessels in the skin

 Cryotherapy is a method of super-freezing tissue in order to destroy it.
 It is most commonly used to destroy or remove warts, actinic keratoses, seborrheic keratoses, and molluscum contagiosum.

-Cryotherapy is done using a cotton swab that has been dipped into liquid nitrogen, with a spray canister containing liquid nitrogen, or with or a probe that has liquid nitrogen flowing through it.
+Cryotherapy is done using either a cotton swab that has been dipped into liquid nitrogen, with a spray canister containing liquid nitrogen, or with or a probe that has liquid nitrogen flowing through it.
 The procedure usually takes less than a minute.

 The freezing may cause some discomfort.
 Your doctor may apply a numbing medicine to the area first.
 After the procedure, the treated area may blister and the destroyed lesion will peel away.

 Mohs surgery is a way to treat and cure certain skin cancers.
 Surgeons trained in the Mohs procedure can do this surgery.
 It is a skin-sparing technique that allows skin cancer to be removed with less damage to the healthy skin around it.